4g3nt47/exa-frontend/README.md

 This is the front-end code for the program, which was made using Svelte.
 The backend code can be found [here](https://github.com/4g3nt47/exa-backend)

+## Live Instance

+You can access a live instance of this application [here](https://exa-js.netlify.app).
+You can log in using the test account username `guest` and password `exaTestUser2022!`

 ## Installation

 1. Clone the repo